Largest eigenvalue statistics of wavefront shaping in complex scattering media: Introduction

 Furthermore, predicting the sample-to-sample and target-to-target fluctuations of the enhancement factor, i.e., $\Delta \lambda_{\max} \equiv \sqrt{\langle \lambda_{\max}^2 \rangle - \langle \lambda_{\max}\rangle^2}$, is key to establishing the fundamental limits of experimental reproducibility.
 Yet, its full statistical distribution and fluctuations remain largely unexplored, apart from the simpler case of single-point focusing $(M_2 = 1)$, which can be analysed rather straightforwardly~\cite{PaniaguaDiaz2023}.

-In this work, we introduce a random matrix formalism that captures the full distribution of the enhancement factor for focusing light onto multiple target locations ($M_2>1$) through diffusive media.
-Our theory accurately predicts the mean enhancement factor in finite $M_1$ and $M_2$ regimes, beyond the validity of the MP law, while also capturing its fluctuations around the mean.
-This framework establishes scaling laws for the enhancement factor and its fluctuations in the absence of long-range correlations.
-It is known that while long-range mesoscopic correlations do not affect the mean enhancement factor, they increase the background intensity, which becomes experimentally observable for large values of $M_1$~\cite{2008_Vellekoop_PRL, ojambati2016controlling, 2017_Wade_Nat._Phys., van2025mesoscopic}.
-An outstanding question is whether long-range mesoscopic correlations~\cite{2007_Akkermans, 1987_Cwilich, 1988_Stone, 1988_Mello_Akkermans_Shapiro, 1989_Shapiro, 1990_Genack, 2013_Muskens} influence the second-order statistics of the enhancement factor.
-Our experiments and simulations provide a definitive answer to this question: they induce \textit{giant fluctuations} that exceed the predictions of the LW random-matrix model, revealing correlation-driven deviations from the LW baseline.
+In this work, we employ a random matrix framework to describe the full distribution of the enhancement factor for focusing light onto multiple target locations ($M_2>1$) through diffusive media.
+Under standard assumptions, the focusing operators can be described by random matrices belonging to the so-called Laguerre--Wishart ensemble~\cite{beenakker1997random}.
+This framework accurately predicts both the mean enhancement factor and its fluctuations at finite $M_1$ and $M_2$, extending beyond the asymptotic Mar\v{c}enko--Pastur limit and providing a parameter-free baseline for identifying excess fluctuations arising from long-range mesoscopic correlations.
+It is known that while long-range mesoscopic correlations do not affect the mean enhancement factor for small values of $M_2$, they increase the background intensity, with this effect becoming experimentally observable for large values of $M_1$~\cite{2008_Vellekoop_PRL, ojambati2016controlling, 2017_Wade_Nat._Phys., shaughnessy2024multiregion, van2025mesoscopic}.
+These long-range mesoscopic correlations originate from coherent interference among multiple scattering paths and constitute one of the defining signatures of mesoscopic wave transport in disordered media~\cite{2007_Akkermans, beenakker1997random, berkovits1994correlations, van1999multiple, 2017_Rotter_RMP_R, 1987_Cwilich, 1988_Mello_Akkermans_Shapiro, 1988_Stone, 1989_Shapiro, 1990_Genack, 2013_Muskens}.
+They manifest themselves through connected four-field correlation functions and underlie several hallmark mesoscopic phenomena, including universal conductance fluctuations~\cite{imry1986active, scheffold1998universal}, the emergence of open transmission channels with near-unity transmittance~\cite{beenakker1997random, 2017_Rotter_RMP_R, cao2022shaping, sarma2016control, 2019_Yilmaz_Nat._Photonics, 2019_Yilmaz2019_PRL, bender2020fluctuations}, and Anderson localization~\cite{van1999multiple, lagendijk2009fifty, hildebrand2014observation}.
+They also play a fundamental role in wavefront shaping by limiting and modifying the coherent control of waves in complex scattering media~\cite{2012_Choi_Nat._Photonics, 2014_Popoff_PRL, sarma2016control, 2017_Wade_Nat._Phys., 2019_Yilmaz_Nat._Photonics, bender2020fluctuations, shaughnessy2024multiregion}.
+An outstanding question is whether long-range mesoscopic correlations influence the second-order statistics of the enhancement factor.